-Mui Ne is a small fisherman town that’s so undiscovered and underrated among tourists.
+Mui Ne is a small fisherman town that’s undiscovered and underrated amongst tourists.
 This beautiful coastal town is situated on the south coast of Vietnam, about 221 km East of Ho Chi Minh City.
-We didn’t expect too much from this town, but we were blown away by the unique landscape it has.
-Here are our top 5 favourite things to do in Mui Ne, Vietnam.
+We didn’t expect too much from this town, but we were blown away by the unique landscape and beauty of this hidden gem.
+In this post, we will focus on the top 5 favourite things to do in Mui Ne, Vietnam.

 Things to do in Mui Ne, Vietnam: